Slovene Istria

 Slovene Istria is a region in southwest Slovenia.
-It comprises the northern part of the Istrian peninsula and is part of the wider geographical-historical region known as the Slovene Littoral.
+It comprises the northern part of the Istrian peninsula and historical region and is now considered also part of the wider geographical-historical region known as the Slovene Littoral.
 Its largest urban center is Koper.
 Other large settlements are Izola, Piran, and Portorož.
 The entire region has around 120 settlements.
 In its coastal area, both Slovene and Italian are official languages.